-In presenting the consolidated statement of financial condition, management makes estimates regarding valuations of financial instruments, loans and allowances for credit losses, the outcome of legal and regulatory matters, goodwill, stock-based compensation plans, and income taxes.
+In presenting the consolidated statement of financial condition, management makes estimates regarding valuations of financial instruments, loans and allowances for credit losses, the outcome of legal and regulatory matters, goodwill and other intangible assets, share-based compensation plans and income taxes.
 Estimates, by their nature, are based on judgment and available information.
 Therefore, actual results could be materially different from these estimates.
-A discussion of certain areas in which estimates are a significant component of the amounts reported on the consolidated statement of financial condition follows.
+A discussion of certain critical accounting policies in which estimates are a significant component of the amounts reported on the consolidated statement of financial condition follows.